 operating these two way radios in far from ideal conditions.
 As

-both walkie talkies are constrained by the regulated PMR licence-free
+both walkie talkies are constrained by the regulated PMR446

-transmit power of ½ watt ERP, we put the improved range down to better
+licence-free transmit power of ½ watt ERP, we put the improved range

 Now of course this was a far from reliable scientific range